zmpeg/flowroute-sms-forwarder/README.md

     docker run \
       -p 80:4567 \
       -e FLOWROUTE_CALLBACK_PATH="/somstring" \
-      -e FLOWROUTE_FROM_DID="18001234567" \
+      -e FLOWROUTE_FROM_DID="<from-number>" \
-      -e FLOWROUTE_FORWARD_NUMBER="18007654321" \
+      -e FLOWROUTE_FORWARD_NUMBER="<to-number>" \
       -e FLOWROUTE_KEY="<keyid>" \
       -e FLOWROUTE_SECRET="<secret>" \
       -ti zmpeg/flowroute-sms-forwarder

 Second, setup the SMS webhook endpoint in Flowroute to point to the port of this container.
-You can set it in Flowroute under Preferences > API Control > [Webhooks](https://manage.flowroute.com/accounts/preferences/api/)
+Be sure that you include the FLOWROUTE_CALLBACK_PATH.
+You can set the endpoint in Flowroute under Preferences > API Control > [Webhooks](https://manage.flowroute.com/accounts/preferences/api/)

 ### Environment Variables